barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 The `intent_code` value of 1005 is the NIFTI-1 code for a symmetric matrix.

-[This page](https://github.com/ANTsX/ANTs/wiki/Importing-diffusion-tensor-data-from-other-software) has more information on importing diffusion tensors into ANTs.
+### Component ordering

+ITK expects tensors in NIFTI format to follow the NIFTI specification of **lower-triangular** ordering: [dxx, dxy, dyy, dxz, dyz, dzz].

+### Diffusion tensor orientation

 For ANTs to handle the tensor orientation correctly, the tensors must be oriented in the voxel space of the image, such that they can be converted to physical space using the ITK direction matrix.

-Because tensor processing conventions vary substantially between software, we recommend testing your own data with large rotations (eg, rotate the reference image) and validating that the resulting reorientations of the tensors are correct.

-**Update December 2018** - Orientation of deformed tensors was incorrect for non-axial images (where the header voxel to physical transformation matrix is not identity).
-See [here](https://github.com/ANTsX/ANTs/issues/642) for details.
-This is fixed in commit [2703896fddcf5391ca178f17ec6bc168d861156e](https://github.com/ANTsX/ANTs/commit/2703896fddcf5391ca178f17ec6bc168d861156e).

 ## Compute registration